Lantty623/pie_ythons/README.md

 -- Make sure you have internet connection
 -- If you have no step data showing up in Animal Stepper, make sure you have another fitness app that is reading in footstep data for you \
 &nbsp;&nbsp;&nbsp;&nbsp;-- Animal Stepper will not record your footsteps by itself, but instead requires another fitness app that will record your footsteps and upload data to Health Connect \
-&nbsp;&nbsp;&nbsp;&nbsp;-- Make sure other fitness apps that measure footsteps show up in Health Conenct as well, to make sure step data is pushed to Health Connect \
+&nbsp;&nbsp;&nbsp;&nbsp;-- Make sure other fitness apps that measure footsteps show up in Health Connect as well, to make sure step data is accessible by Animal Stepper \
 -- In order to see updates to the number of steps you have, you need to reselect an animal option from the dropdown menu